Unrequited love refers to a love that is one-sided and not returned. It is the experience of loving someone without them loving you back.

 “Everyone at some point in life have faced rejection and failure, it is part of the process to self-realisation.” – Lailah Gifty Akita

-Right now though, you need someone on your side who will just listen to your thoughts and feelings and agree with you.
+Right now though, you need someone on your side who will listen to your thoughts and feelings and affirm the positive traits you have.

 According to psychologist Berit Brogaard, crushes become more “valuable” when they’re unattainable and some people can get lost in this pattern over and over again.